cnbeining/Mukioplayer-Py-Mac/README.md

 ------
 I will upload every version here: https://sourceforge.net/projects/mukioplayerpymac/

-However, feel free to download here via ZIP.
+However, feel free to download here via the ZIP file.
 I just want to provide you a way to download all the old versions.

 Usage
 ------